Oppo R9s Plus Review: A great mid-range Oppo-rtunity

 Oppo’s refinement of its core design has finally borne some excellent results in the Oppo R9s Plus, and as a mid-range prospect it’s a phone we’d recommend to just about anybody, especially given how heavily its camera pushes above its pricing weight.
 It’s a step above the similar looking but smaller Oppo R9s, but that’s a phone that you should also consider if you’re switching away from an iPhone due to the same similarity issues with Apple’s iconic design.
 The mid-range space is one where we’re seeing a lot of activity and some truly exceptional phones, including the ZTE Axon 7 and Samsung’s Galaxy A7.

 Where can I get it?

 The Oppo R9s Plus sells outright for $698 through JB Hi-Fi, Officeworks and Woolworths.
-It is also available on contract through Woolworths Mobile on 24 month terms as follows:
+It is also available on contract through providers like Woolworths Mobile and Optus with terms as follows:

 Oppo R9s Plus Specifications

 |Size||163.6 x 80.8 x 7.4 mm|